-In the meantime, you either have a deep fryer or an oil temperature gauge ( like I do – see my donut video ) with canola oil or frying shortening.
-Heat up until it reaches between 320 degrees F. Don’t allow to get higher for obvious reasons.
+In the meantime, you either have a deep fryer or an oil temperature gauge with canola oil or frying shortening.
+Heat up until it reaches between 325 degrees F. Don’t allow to get higher unless you like dark brown Spudnuts ( donuts ) .

-- After your sweet dough is ready, start deep frying each piece until a nice golden brown.
+- After your sweet dough is ready, start deep frying each piece until a nice golden colour.
 Two or Three pieces at one time.